-Sixteen weeks to go to Virgin London Marathon 2017 and I have my training plan at the ready.
+Sixteen weeks to go to Virgin London Marathon 2017 and I’m starting marathon training.
 Shit.
 Shit.
 Oh shit!

 2016 was by no means a good year in building strong miles – work stress, life stress, catching everything going around and injuries.

 On the good side, having lost my mojo, I found it again with the help of my running buddies.
 While mojo is still lurking about, my fitness has taken a dive.
 It’s been a huge year – making the decision to bring my current career to an end, family stuff and spending a fair amount of time being a stressed out miserable git.

 On the upside, I have left 2016 feeling more positive about what the future holds than ever before.
 Feeling good!

 I enter 2017 with high hopes and a good sense of panic given my current state of unfitness when I think about only 16 weeks to go to the London Marathon.

 I have a training plan – starting from a base of about 15 miles a week up to a max of 38 with a build up of long runs to 20 miles.
 And running weeks start on a Saturday which I great because the long run is done with but the time you need to make up any miles.
 But I need to do more than just the miles.
 I have 5 other ambitions in the months ahead.

 My diet hasn’t been awful thought I have to admit there has been a little too much in the way of wine and crisps in 2016.
 Time to make a few tweaks and eat the stuff that gives me energy, though I’m sure along the way there will be a serving or two of Gin and Tonic Cake!